c-o-pr/ddrescue-helper/README.md

 `-p` REPORT files affected by read-errors.

-`-s` REPORT files affected by slow reads, less than 1 MB/s.
+`-s` REPORT files affected by slow reads, where slow is a 1 second or longer dureation read-rate of less than 1 MB/s.

 `ddrescue_helper.sh -q <label>`

-`-q` PLOT a graph of read performance.
+`-q` PLOT to the terminal a bar graph of read performance for the read-rate log stored in the directory named by `<label>`.

 REPORT works for macOS HFS+, and for Linux ext2/3/4.
 NTFS, and HFS+ (you may need to install support packages; see DEPENDENCIES).

 > [!TIP]
 > REPORT is partition (volume) oriented.
-If you have GNU `ddescue` metadata for a whole drive, you can use it.
-A partition offset will be automatically calculated.
+If you have a GNU `ddescue` domain map for a whole drive, you can use it.
+The needed partition offset will be  calculated and applied automatically.
 >
-> PLOT `-q` can give you a sense of the overall health of a drive.
-If it has large slow regions, that may be a sign of impending head failure.
+> PLOT can give you a sense of the overall health of a drive.
+If it has large slow regions, this may be a sign of impending failure.
 PLOT outputs to a dumb terminal using Gnuplot, so no reader is needed to view a plot.

 `ddrescue_helper.sh -z | -Z [ -K ] <label> <target>`